 While teaching the Foxtrot, instructors at Arthur Murray Studios emphasize its graceful yet sometimes playful nature.
 Fred Astaire and Ginger Rogers dancing together perfectly exemplifies the Foxtrot.
 Taking the visual representation one step further, imagining a fox (which uses a combination of slow and quick steps as it gracefully and swiftly bounds from one spot to another) can also provide inspiration to students as they learn the dance.

 The Foxtrot’s signature moves have a rhythm consisting of a series of slow-slow-quick or slow-slow-quick-quick steps.
 Instructors at Arthur Murray Studios teach beginning students the dance’s basic patterns, including the Front Basic, the Back Basic, the Corner Step, the Side Sway and the Promenade Step.
-When students advance through the Beginning, Intermediate and Advanced levels of programs available (including the Basic Introductory, the Associate Bronze, the Full Bronze, the Silver, and the Gold programs), they are taught more advanced Foxtrot patterns, including Quarter Turns, Promenades with Underarm Turns, Twinkles, Grapevines and much more.
+When students advance through the Beginning, Intermediate and Advanced levels of programs available, they are taught more advanced Foxtrot patterns, including Quarter Turns, Promenades with Underarm Turns, Twinkles, Grapevines and much more.
 Ultimately, the frequency and suggested number of dance classes to take on a weekly basis depends largely on each student’s individual goal.
 Whether you want to learn the Foxtrot for impressing friends and strangers at social receptions, or if you have an eye towards performing in ballroom competitions, Arthur Murray dance instructors are on-hand to develop your very own customized dance program that’s right for you.

 Arthur Murray Dance Studios